patrick-llgc/Learning-Deep-Learning/paper_notes/fqnet.md

 #### Notes
 - Instead of generating the 3D seed location from time-consuming optimization.
 Can we do a coarser guess with IPM?
-- Instead of "passively" generating dense samples, can we directly train a neural network to "actively" adjust the location of the 3D wireframe? --> see [shift rcnn](shift_rcnn.md)
+- Instead of "passively" generating dense samples, can we directly train a neural network to "actively" adjust the location of the 3D wireframe? --> see [shift rcnn](shift_rcnn.md).
+Yes, this work is also extended to [RAR-Net](rarnet.md) which trains a DRL agent to adjust the offset.
 - The active optimization can be done in a similar way to [IoU Net](iou_net.md) by gradient ascent via a differentiable criterion.